Jack's Mannequin: The Glass Passenger (2007–2009)

 The album was entitled The Glass Passenger, and is a transcendent step-up, a catchy and listenable journey through McMahon's stories of love, life, and loss that moves from full-on upbeat rock ("Spinning") to melancholy introspection ("Annie Use Your Telescope") and all that lies between.
-It was originally set for release on April 22, 2008 but the date was then tentatively set to June 3, and eventually delayed to be released on September 30, 2008.
+It was originally set for release on April 22, 2008, but the date was then tentatively set to June 3, and eventually delayed to be released on September 30, 2008.

 The Ghost Overground EP was released to iTunes on August 5, 2008.
 The EP contains two tracks from the second album, "The Resolution" and "Bloodshot", and two live tracks from Everything in Transit.
 Another EP, In Valleys, was released on iTunes on September 9, containing one song from the album, "Swim," and three b-sides, "Cell Phone", "Sleazy Wednesday", and "At Full Speed".

 On August 28, 2008, in an interview with MTV, Andrew revealed that the author Stephenie Meyer had written the treatment for the music video for "The Resolution" and was set to direct it the following week.
 McMahon said of the filming, "It was a very cool shoot.
 Music videos are a tricky thing.
 They require a lot of trust in the team creating the visuals and that can be a little scary.
 That said, there was a great vibe on the set, and shooting by the water really made it an especially peaceful day, despite all the hard work that goes into it."

-On September 3, 2008, it was announced that Jack's Mannequin would be the headliner on a fall tour that featured the album.
-The tour was called "Hammers and Strings: An Evening with Jack's Mannequin and The Glass Passenger."
-The band toured many cities and played much of the album at these shows.
-This much-awaited tour saw many of the shows sell out in a few days.
-It was the first tour after The Glass Passengers release.

-On October 4, 2009, McMahon began a solo tour across the country to raise awareness of leukemia and to support the release of the Dear Jack documentary due out on November 3, 2009.
-On November 3, 2009, the EP associated with the Dear Jack documentary, also of the same name, was released, including the songs "Dear Jack", "Diane, the Skyscraper", "There, There Katie", and "Swim (Music Box)".